 Immunology & protein enthusiast

 Since 2016, I have performed research in characterizing and engineering immunologically relevant proteins.
-My doctoral and postdoctoral work has focused on cytokine and cytokine-receptor engineering for cancer indications.
+My doctoral and postdoctoral work has largely focused on cytokine and cytokine-receptor engineering for cancer indications.
+I have recently transitioned to applying protein engineering in the immuno-cardiology and regenerative medicine fields.

 Currently, I am a postdoctoral scholar in the Garcia Lab at Stanford University.
-I am funded as a RISE Scholar through the Parker Institute for Cancer Immunotherapy.
+I am funded as a Mechanisms and Innovations in Cardiovascular Disease T32 Postdoctoral Fellow through the Stanford Cardiovascular Institute.

 Education